Nicholas Rossi: Arrest in Scotland and extradition

-The FBI tracked Alahverdian to Scotland via his cell phone records and iCloud account, which documented his life in Scotland.
-On December 13, 2021, Alahverdian was arrested at Queen Elizabeth University Hospital, Glasgow, with regard to the alleged rape in Utah in 2008, among other alleged crimes.
+The FBI tracked Rossi to Scotland via his cell phone records and iCloud account, which documented his life in Scotland.
+On December 13, 2021, Rossi was arrested at Queen Elizabeth University Hospital, Glasgow, with regard to the alleged rape in Utah in 2008, among other alleged crimes.
 He was receiving treatment for COVID-19 under the name Arthur Knight.
-Alahverdian was identified by his tattoos and fingerprints.
-Scarring on one arm suggested Alahverdian had tried to remove one of the tattoos.
-Alahverdian was granted bail while at the hospital.
-The court expected him to remain in the hospital for weeks, but Alahverdian left the day after he made bail.
+Rossi was identified by his tattoos and fingerprints.
+Scarring on one arm suggested Rossi had tried to remove one of the tattoos.
+Rossi was granted bail while at the hospital.
+The court expected him to remain in the hospital for weeks, but Rossi left the day after he made bail.

-In January 2022, The Providence Journal publicized Alahverdian's arrest, which was confirmed by the Rhode Island State Police.
+In January 2022, The Providence Journal publicized Rossi's arrest, which was confirmed by the Rhode Island State Police.
 Representative Hull, who had been a police officer for 34 years, said he had "never come across someone who would fake his own death".
 Hull additionally lamented how this "set back a bit" efforts to reform the DCYF.
-After Alahverdian missed his hearing at the Edinburgh Sheriff Court, he was arrested again in Glasgow, had his bail revoked, and was remanded into custody.
+After Rossi missed his hearing at the Edinburgh Sheriff Court, he was arrested again in Glasgow, had his bail revoked, and was remanded into custody.
 He was addressed as Arthur Knight by his lawyers in court and denied that he was "Nicholas Rossi".
 He was again granted bail in early February 2022.

-In mid-February, Sky News set up a video call between Alahverdian and former Representative Coogan, who knew Alahverdian for over 20 years.
-Alahverdian claimed not to know Coogan, but Coogan identified him.
-When Coogan mentioned Alahverdian's scars and tattoos, the video call was ended abruptly.
+In mid-February, Sky News set up a video call between Rossi and former Representative Coogan, who knew Rossi for over 20 years.
+Rossi claimed not to know Coogan, but Coogan identified him.
+When Coogan mentioned Rossi's scars and tattoos, the video call was ended abruptly.

-Alahverdian delayed the hearings in Scotland through what the journalist Steven Godden described as "rambling courtroom monologues, questionable medical episodes and theatrical outbursts".
-Godden called Alahverdian's attempts to hide his identity surreal and unconvincing.
-At one point, Alahverdian claimed someone tattooed him while he was unconscious at the hospital.
-In June, Alahverdian claimed to be "mostly bedridden" and accused the prosecutor attempting to extradite him, of "ritualized child sex abuse".
+Rossi delayed the hearings in Scotland through what the journalist Steven Godden described as "rambling courtroom monologues, questionable medical episodes and theatrical outbursts".
+Godden called Rossi's attempts to hide his identity surreal and unconvincing.
+At one point, Rossi claimed someone tattooed him while he was unconscious at the hospital.
+In June, Rossi claimed to be "mostly bedridden" and accused the prosecutor attempting to extradite him, of "ritualized child sex abuse".
 Advocate Depute Paul Harvey told the court that there was "an emerging picture of someone seeking by every means possible to delay these proceedings."
 After failing to attend another hearing, purportedly because of COVID, the court was told that he had refused to voluntarily submit DNA and fingerprints.
 The sheriff ordered him to provide the samples and to bring proof of his identity.